-During this COVID – 19 crisis, Muslims across India have stood in solidarity with the poor & deprived class population by rendering exceptional services.
+During COVID – 19 crisis, Muslims across India have stood in solidarity with the poor & deprived class population by rendering exceptional services.
 Muslim NGOs have set up charities to distribute grocery kits, food, medicines and also Doctor Counselling, etc. Masjids served as Awareness centres making announcements on COVID – 19 and Vaccine registration.
 In many cities, Mosques were converted into COVID care Centres and opened their door to COVID patients.

 “When a person dies, all their deeds end except three, a continuing charity, beneficial knowledge and children who prays for them” – Hadith